gaelanlloyd/jekyll-recipes/_recipes/shepherds-pie.md

   - Rosemary
   - Thyme
 ---
+**Recipe modification idea:** Try frozen carrot, peas, and corn mix to save time.
+Add them in to the pot at the broth and spices step.

 - Chop the onion.
 - Dice the carrots.
 Cut lengthwise, then again, then dice.
-- Heat the pot with oil over medium-high heat.
+- Heat the pot with oil or butter over medium-high heat.
 - When the oil starts to shimmer, add the onion and carrots.
 Saute for 3-4 min.
-- Then, add the beef and cooked until browned and cooked through, and add:
+- Then, add the beef and:
   - Garlic (1 tsp)
   - 2 tsp each salt and pepper
+  - Cooking wine
+- Cook until meat is evenly browned.
-- Sprinkle 4 tbsp flour over the beef, continue to cook for another minute.
+- Stir in 5 tbsp flour over the beef.
+Continue to cook for another minute.
 - Then, add to the pot:
   - 4 tbsp Tomato paste
   - Mushroom soup